Enerflex

 Enerflex Ltd. is a worldwide supplier of products and services to the global power generation and gas production industry, based in Calgary, Alberta.

 Profile

-Headquartered in Calgary, Alberta, Canada, Enerflex has approximately 2,200 employees and provides natural gas compression, oil and gas processing equipment for sale or lease, refrigeration systems, power generation equipment and a comprehensive package of field maintenance and contracting capabilities.
+Headquartered in Calgary, Alberta, Canada, Enerflex has approximately 5,000 employees and provides natural gas compression, oil and gas processing equipment for sale or lease, refrigeration systems, power generation equipment and field maintenance and contracting.
 Enerflex, it subsidiaries, interests in affiliates and joint-ventures, operate in Canada, the United States, Argentina, Colombia, Brasil, Mexico, Australia, the United Kingdom, the United Arab Emirates, Kuwait, Oman, Bahrain, and Indonesia.